FernandaPsihas/FernandaPsihas.github.io/index.md

-I am a particle phycisist and an aspiring theologian.

-Blogging is vulnerable and it feels egotistical, but outspokenness is a value that is worth modeling.
-No claims of brilliance here, just honesty.
+Blogging is vulnerable and it feels egotistical, <br>
+but outspokenness is a value that is worth modeling.  <br>
+No claims of brilliance here, just honesty.   <br>

-Thoughts about religion, science, society, and whatever else relates to the current object of my hyperfocus.
+Thoughts about religion, science, society, and whatever  <br>
+else relates to the current object of my hyperfocus.